Trends

 Building a Sound Strategy for Product / Brand Security

 Today’s rapidly changing economy and intensified worldwide competition make product security more critical than ever.
 Brand owners, manufacturers, and retailers place a premium on ensuring product authenticity and providing tamper-evidence.
-Even the U.S. Federal Government has recognized the problem and in October 2004 launched the Strategy Targeting Organized Piracy (STOP!) initiative (www.stopfakes.gov).
+Even the U.S. Federal Government has recognized the problem and launched the Strategy Targeting Organized Piracy (STOP!) initiative (www.stopfakes.gov).

 If a security program fails, the result can be lost sales and profits, reduced brand equity, increased warranty repair costs, as well as consumer safety and liability issues.